payplug/payplug-python/README.rst

 **Option 2)** download as a tarball:

 - Download the most recent stable tarball from the `download page`__
-- Extract the tarball
+- Extract the tarball somewhere outside your project.
-- Put the files somewhere outside your project and *chdir* into it.
+- *chdir* into the folder you've just extracted.
 - Run the following commands:

 .. code-block:: bash